How Do Realtors Get Paid?

 Commission Comparison Chart

-Once the seller's brokerage receives the commission, they distribute the buyer's brokerage's share, deduct any fees, and disburse the remainder to the agents.
+Once the seller's brokerage receives the commission, they distribute the buyer's brokerage's share (if it's been negotiated in the contract), deduct any fees, and disburse the remainder to the agents.
 Payment often gets made via check or ACH deposit to the agent's bank account.

 Is a commission model good for home sellers?